 Nine takes of the rhythm track were recorded, the last being deemed best which was then ready for overdubs.
 Although sources disagree slightly as to instrumentation, Geoff Emerick specifies that Paul “sang the final lead vocal – not a guide – during the recording of the backing track while accompanying himself on acoustic guitar.”
 A second acoustic guitar is heard which, according to Andy Babiuk's book “Beatles Gear,” was George on his usual Gibson electric acoustic.
 John sang his lead vocal part on the rhythm track as well, undoubtedly playing along on another instrument simulaneously, such as the banjo.
 Ringo also played some sporadic drum parts on the rhythm track.

-Regarding the overdubs, Paul put in a bass part, Ringo pounded a bass drum, and John reprising his early Beatles role on the harmonica.
+Regarding the overdubs, Paul put in a bass part, Ringo pounded a bass drum, and John reprised his early Beatles role on the harmonica.
 Then, as Mark Lewisohn's book “The Beatles Recording Sessions” states, they did “much raiding of the studio two trap room for miscellaneous bits of sound effects equipment.”
-The effects heard on the recording include triangle, horn, finger cymbals, ukulele, zil and banjo.
+The effects heard on the recording reportedly include triangle, finger cymbals, ukulele, zil, banjo and a Harpo Marx-like horn.
 All four Beatles also performed group background singing along with other guests that were present, presumably roadies Mal Evans and Neil Aspinall among them, as well as hand-clapping and cheers.
 As the above "Recording Sessions" book mentions, the end result featured the small gathered crowd repeating “the three words of the title...almost 50 times in a little over two minutes.”

 Once the overdubs were complete, Geoff Emerick, engineer Richard Lush and The Beatles themselves worked at creating the mono mix, the last of the six attempts being deemed the best.
 This ended the session at 12:30 am the following morning.